marcelocbasilio/fin-api/README.md

 - [x] It should not be possible to fetch a statement from a non-existing account
 - [x] It should not be possible to withdraw to a non-existing account
 - [x] It should not be possible to withdraw when the balance is insufficient
-- [] It should not be possible to delete a non-existing account
+- [x] It should not be possible to delete a non-existing account
+- [x] It should be possible to return the balance

 ---